How to Make a WordPress Website Live: 3 Beginner-Friendly Methods

 We’ll use a plugin named Duplicator – it’s one of the most popular migration tools that allow creating a full copy of your WordPress site and import it to your hosting.

-Upload the package and the installer.php file to your hosting.
+- Upload the package and the installer.php file to your hosting.
 Next, open your FTP client and log in to your account.
-If there’s a WordPress installation folder in the root folder (domain/your-domain-name/public_html), empty it.
+If there’s a WordPress installation folder in the root folder (domains/your-domain-name/public_html), empty it.
 You’ll be installing the package from scratch.
 There should only be two files in there:

 Now that you know how to make a WordPress site live, you’re free to experiment with the local version without worrying about downtime or breaking your site.
-When you’re done tweaking, you can migrate it to a live server to rack up traffic.
+When you’re done tweaking, you can upload the website to a live server to rack up traffic.

 In summary, let’s take a quick look at the three methods you can use to launch a WordPress site live: